-Annie is disheartened when her recently-made friend Sarah decides to choose a partner other than her to go canoing with, even though she agreed to pair up with her, just because Annie's canoe leaks.
+Annie is disheartened when her new friend Sarah decides to choose a partner other than her to go canoeing with, even though she agreed to pair up with her, just because Annie's canoe leaks.
 Plato reads "Waukewa's Eagle" to show how compassion is occasionally and a good heart is always found in real friendships like that of a Maliseet boy and a bird.
-When Annie is ready to hold too much distrust against those from cities, Ari explains that friendship can take a lot of strength to build but it takes more to get through life without it by telling "Why Frog=child and Snake-child Never Play Together", where two creatures miss out on having a good friend.
+When Annie is ready to hold too much distrust against those from cities like Sarah, Ari explains that friendship can take a lot of strength to build but it takes more to get through life without it by telling "Why Frog=child and Snake-child Never Play Together", where two creatures miss out on having a good friend.
 Plato reminds just how much true friendship is worth, as proved in "Damon and Pythias", where two best friends put ultimate trust in one another.
 Even the poem "New Friends and Old Friends" sets a good example of how long friendships should last.
 Written by

 Did You Know?

 The first time a story not from the collection in William J. Bennett

 's "The Book of Virtues" but its sequel "Moral Compass" ("Waukewa's Egale") was used.
 See more

 Damon's beard grows longer than it should have in two days, and both his and Pythias' do after three.
 See more

 All those things we call virtues, they're a part of being a good friend.